danhajduk/synthia-standalone/README.md

 # 🧠 Synthia Standalone

-**Synthia Standalone** is a full-stack AI assistant for intelligent Gmail classification and analysis.
-It combines a FastAPI backend with a modern React frontend to help you review, classify, and manage your inbox using local machine learning and OpenAI.
+**Synthia Standalone** is a full-stack AI assistant for managing Gmail, calendars, and interacting with a powerful AI assistant.
+It combines a FastAPI backend with a modern React frontend to help you intelligently manage your inbox, organize your schedule, and interact with OpenAI.
+More assistant capabilities will be added in the future.

 ---